 I lost everything in a tornado 12 years ago this November.
 Even though it wasn’t a flood, I know how devastating it can be to lose your home.
 I know this is a very stressful and painful time.
 I’m proud to be a part of the Highway family and that they have given us the opportunity to show our support by donating our vacation days to you.
 As grateful as I am to have the opportunity to help, I wish I could do more.
 My prayers are with you all for the strength to overcome the challenges you are facing.”

-Since 1948, Highway Transport has been headquartered in Knoxville, Tennessee with a reputation that is the epitome of family and tradition
+Highway Transport is headquartered in Knoxville, Tennessee with a reputation that is the epitome of family and tradition

 The company is looking forward to better days ahead while recovering from the impact of #HurricaneHarvey